 Negotiations between the English and Scottish parliaments over union between the two countries had been taking place since the 1690s.
 The two nations had much in common – not least landmass, language, religion and monarch.
 Still, many in England were disinterested, though others saw advantages in securing the northern border from possible French invasion.
 The Scots had not been consulted on the Act of Settlement and could easily have passed the Scottish throne to an unfriendly monarch; indeed, an act of the Scottish Parliament in 1704 threatened to do just that.
 For Scotland, the advantages of union were primarily economic, though many bitterly opposed the idea nonetheless.
 In 1705, the English parliament passed the Alien Act, which threatened harsh trade and property restrictions in England and English colonies unless Scotland negotiated terms for union and accepted the Hanoverian succession by Christmas Day.
 After lengthy discussions, and a bit of bribery (the poet Robert Burns wrote that Scottish MPs were “bought and sold for English gold”), the Act of Union was passed in 1707 by both parliaments and Scotland and England officially became one country.
 Scotland retained its separate legal system and church, but government, defence, currency, taxation, sovereignty and trade were united.
 There was still widespread unhappiness, particularly in Scotland, which remains the case 300 years later.

 In 1714, Queen Anne, the last Stuart monarch, died.
-German-speaking George, Elector of Hanover, allegedly beating more than 50 candidates with a better claim to the prize, became King George I – and Britain entered a new age with a constitutional Protestant monarch, guaranteed to be independent of Rome, and a united nation.
+The Electress Sophia having died shortly before that, it was her son, 54-year old German-speaking George, Elector of Hanover, who ahead of dozens of Catholic candidates with a better claim to the prize, became King George I – and Britain entered a new age with a constitutional Protestant monarch, guaranteed to be independent of Rome, and a united nation.
 Whatever would happen next?